Urban-Architectural Forms of Historic Southeast Asia: The Littoral Cities

 Author Information

 Shireen Jahn Kassim is the Director of EAG Consulting SDN BHD, a multidisciplinary consulting firm in sustainable design, engineering, and heritage services.
-Illyani Ibrahim is an associate professor at International Islamic University Malaysia.
-A corporate member of the Institution of Geospatial and Remote Sensing Malaysia (RISM) and associate member of the Malaysian institute of Planners (Mip), she specialises on the application of Geographical Information System (GIS) and remote sensing in environmental analysis and cultural conservation of heritage.
+Illyani Ibrahim is an Associate Professor at International Islamic University Malaysia and a corporate member of the Institution of Geospatial and Remote Sensing Malaysia (RISM) and associate member of the Malaysian Institute of Planners (Mip).
+She specializes in the application of the Geographical Information System (GIS) and remote sensing in environmental analysis and cultural conservation of heritage.

 Tab Content 6